 ALL London Congestion Charges Areas £50 Surcharge

-Current Delivery Times:- This is variable depending on model but, due to unprecedented demand for this range and limits on raw materials following the lockdown, lead time is generally around 14-16 weeks on the Diamond range.
+Current Delivery Times:- This is variable depending on model but lead time is generally around 3-5 weeks on the Diamond range.
 Don’t be misled by other companies quoting 10 days delivery, 15 days delivery, 20 days delivery etc. When days are mentioned in deliveries they usually relate to ‘working days’.
 This means 10 days = two weeks, 15 days = three weeks and 20 days – four weeks not quite the same as you might have expected.